-- 357. Suppliers using the NITS pay for that "use" via the UR approved TUoS charges for suppliers (approved under C30 of the SONI TSO Licence). - 358.
+- persons who can be expected to need and apply for a G-TUoS agreement.
+These are suppliers and generators. - 367.
+Suppliers of persons to be supplied electricity will not need a connection agreement but they will need use of the NITS to convey the electricity they purchase from others to those whom they supply in NI. - 368.
+The activity of "supply" in NI requires a licence or an exemption.
+Otherwise, it is unlawful.
+It seems only right therefore as a matter of policy that the right to use the NITS afforded by a SONI TUoS agreement (for suppliers) is limited to those supplier entities legally supplying persons in NI with electricity conveyed on the NITS be that via holding an Article 10 supply licence or a relevant Article 9 Exemption. - 369.
+Suppliers using the NITS pay for that "use" via the UR approved TUoS charges for suppliers (approved under C30 of the SONI TSO Licence). - 370.
 But the C25(1) request (and the Request more broadly) focuses on the position of generators?
-What of them? - 359.
-We consider that the policy underpinning the "eligible person" definition (or limitation) in C25(1) is one that holds that only those generating in NI should be entitled to make a valid C25(1) use of system application (to SONI as NI TSO) because it is considered appropriate that those seeking use of system from a Connection Point in NI should be subject to (necessary) regulatory control in NI and that type of control is only exercisable (under the current statutory framework) in relation to either an Article 9 Exemption (with conditions) or an Article 10 generating licence (with conditions)115 both of which might only be granted to an entity generating in NI under the Electricity Order. - 360.
+What of them? - 371.
+We consider that the policy underpinning the "eligible person" definition (or limitation) in C25(1) is one that holds that only those generating in NI should be entitled to make a valid C25(1) use of system application (to SONI as NI TSO) because it is considered appropriate that those seeking use of system from a Connection Point in NI should be subject to (necessary) regulatory control in NI and that type of control is only exercisable (under the current statutory framework) in relation to either an Article 9 Exemption (with conditions) or an Article 10 generating licence (with conditions) 119 both of which might only be granted to an entity generating in NI under the Electricity Order. - 372.
 Under this policy, entities generating in Rol and thus not able to seek out terms for/hold a G-TUoS agreement from/with SONI (as NI TSO) can be expected to seek out and obtain a (transmission) use of system agreement from EirGrid (as Rol TSO).
 They are in principle entitled to an offer of terms for a G-TUoS Agreement from EirGrid (as Rol TSO) provided they hold the requisite statutory authorisations applicable in Rol (see section 34(3) of the ERA) which includes an Rol (ERA) licence to generate.
-In this way the position in Rol mirrors the current position in NI.116 - 361.
+In this way the position in Rol mirrors the current position in NI.120 - 373.
 This policy seems to be entirely consistent with our understanding of the territorial limitation of statutory functions of (i) the UR (and DfE) and (ii) the CRU.
 Generation of electricity is an activity that needs to be overseen and controlled.
-The safe and secure supply of electricity is an essential societal requirement.
-That applies to NI and RoI.
-Statutory provisions provide the framework for the necessary oversight and regulation in each jurisdiction. - 362.
-In NI the activity of generation (in NI) is controlled/regulated (under statute) by the DfE and the Utility Regulator.
-Generation in ROI is controlled/regulated by the government department in RoI and the CRU as regulator.
-The jurisdictional and regulatory competences are separate and distinct.
-The SEM arrangements do not undermine that basic proposition.117
+The safe and secure supply of electricity is an essential societal

-115 An earlier part of this document set out the powers of the Utility Regulator in relation to the breach (or anticipated) breach of a condition of an Article 10 licence or Article 9 Exemption.
+119 An earlier part of this document set out the powers of the Utility Regulator in relation to the breach (or anticipated) breach of a condition of an Article 10 licence or Article 9 Exemption.

-116 It seems that if the position were reversed and AWFL were generating in NI under an Art 10 generating licence or and Art 9 exemption it could at best achieve a use of system agreement (from a Rol SO) for a Connection Point in Rol conditional upon being licensed under the ERA (see section 34 of the ERA).
+120 It seems that if the position were reversed and AWFL were generating in NI under an Art 10 generating licence and/or Art 9 exemption it could at best achieve a use of system agreement (from a Rol SO) for a Connection Point in Rol conditional upon being licensed under the ERA (see section 34 of the ERA).
 It seems to us that AWFL could not achieve any such licence as there would be no activity of generation (in those circumstances) in Rol (the territorial limit of the ERA being Rol).